CANADIAN

 food and drinks

-• Liquor is not provided.
+• Beverages and liquor are not provided.
 If you want to bring alcohol on the trip then we do not recommened beer or wine as it’s heavy and bulky.
 One idea that’s popular: bring along a small bottle of Tequila with lime juice powder so you can make margeritas with the snow (we do provide snow in unlimited quantities).
 Many variations on the cocktail theme work well too!
+If you are a coffee or tea drinker be sure to bring enough to last you the whole trip.
+Likewise if you enjoy drink mixes (Gatorade etc.) be sure to bring that too.

 Your guide will bring all of the necessary group gear.